fjwright/Run-REDUCE/docs/InstallAndRun.md

 for `jdk`, mark `openjdk-11-jre` for installation and accept its dependencies.
 Then search for `jfx`, mark `openjfx` for installation and accept its dependencies (but you can deselect `openjfx-source`).
 Then click *Apply*.
-Make a note of the full pathname of the lib directory.
+Make a note of the full pathname of the JavaFX lib directory, which is probably `/usr/share/openjfx/lib`.
+As a check, search for `jfx` again and ensure that the latest versions of the packages `libopenjfx-java`, `libopenjfx-jni` and `openjfx` are installed.

 ## Run Run-REDUCE-FX using a Batch File on...